-4. Alternative Dispute Resolution (ADR) Deadline.
-Pursuant to Local Rule 16-15, the parties must participate in a settlement conference/ADR procedure.
-The scheduling order issued in each case sets forth the type of procedure the parties must use.
+C. Settlement Proceedings/Alternative Dispute Resolution (ADR) Deadline.
+Pursuant to Local Rule 16-15, the parties must participate in a settlement conference/ ADR procedure.
+The Court's Schedule above sets forth the type of procedure the parties must use.
 If the parties prefer an ADR procedure other than the one ordered by the Court, they shall file a Stipulation and Proposed Order.
 The parties' request may not necessarily be granted.
 The parties shall file a Joint Report regarding the outcome of settlement negotiations, the likelihood of possible further negotiations, and any assistance the Court may provide concerning settlement negotiations within seven (7) days after the settlement conference.
 No case will proceed to trial unless all parties, including the principals of all corporate parties, have appeared personally at a settlement conference.

 If a settlement is reached, it shall be reported immediately to this Court as required by L.R.
 16-15.7.
 In all cases set for jury trial, the parties must notify the Court no later than the Tuesday preceding the trial date, of any settlement, so that the necessary arrangements can be made to bring in a different case for trial or to notify the members of the public who would otherwise be reporting for jury duty that their services are not needed that date.

-C. Final Pretrial Conference/Proposed Final Pretrial Conference
+D. Final Pretrial Conference/Proposed Final Pretrial Conference

-- 1. Presence of Lead Trial Counsel.
-The Court has set the FPTC pursuant to Fed.
-R. Civ.
-P. 16 and L.R.
-16-8.
-The Court requires strict compliance with Fed.
-R. Civ.
-P. 16 and 26, and L.R.
-16 and does not exempt Pro Se Litigants from the requirements of L.R.
-16. Each party appearing in this action, except Pro Se Litigants, must be represented at the FPTC by lead trial counsel.
-All unserved parties will be dismissed at the time of the FPTC pursuant to L.R.
-16-8.1. - 2.
+1. Presence of Lead Trial.
+The Court has set the FPTC pursuant to Federal Rule of Civil Procedure 16 and Local Rule 16-8.
+The Court requires strict compliance with Federal Rules of Civil Procedure 16 and 26, and Local Rule 16 and does not exempt Pro Se Litigants from the requirements of Local Rule 16.
+Each party appearing in this action, except Pro Se Litigants, must be represented at the FPTC by lead trial counsel.
+All unserved parties will be dismissed at the time of the FPTC pursuant to Local Rule 16-8.1.

 Matters to be Discussed During FPTC.
-Lead trial counsel1 shall be prepared to discuss at the Final Pretrial Conference all matters related to the trial, including, but not limited to, the following:
+Lead trial counsel shall be prepared to discuss at the Final Pretrial Conference all matters related to the trial, including, but not limited to, the following: